Is your relationship in the danger zone? Find out now!

 If having an affair is the last thing you want to do, you better heed these six warnings signs.
 They indicate that you are heading down a slippery slope.
 One more step could be too late to prevent a disaster.
-Infidelity: Why Do People Cheat?

-The moral of the story: If you don't want to catch fire, stay far from the sparks.
+1. You resume a platonic relationship with an old friend.
+A phone call from an old flame?
+How risky!
+As one fellow explained to me, "When she contacted me via LinkedIn, there was a sense of titillation, and then she continued to reach out to me."
+Moral of the story: If you don't want to catch fire, stay far from the sparks.
 They are fun and often prove too dangerous to be worth the mini-delights of minor sexual pleasures.
 The two highest risk categories for dangerous connections are old flames and current business associates, especially ones that you spend a lot of time with.

 That's because of the nature of old versus new sexual feelings and new potential sexual partners virtually always evoke more intense sexual feelings.
 That says nothing about how good a match they could be for you; it's just a biochemical thing about how sexuality works.
 New trumps familiar — but for sex only.
 Intense sexual appeal only though does not a good match make.